 - Is fully client configurable with fully automated and collector action-initiated data screens, standard ticklers, standard history notes, letters, and workflows)

-- Update CARM-Pro™ data from external, non-core sources (skip trace, collateral appraisals, and third-party services such as attorneys, appraisers, and other collection resources)
+CARM-Pro™ data can be updated from external, non-core sources (skip trace, collateral appraisals, and third-party services such as attorneys, appraisers, and other collection resources)

 - Integrate and update workflow statuses based on new data, to progress workflows through the collection process and alert people of necessary service steps